zeisen33/200-OK/README.md

 Once submitted, questions, answers, and votes can all be changed or deleted.

-Currently, user authentication is working, and the remaining features are in progress.
+Currently, user authentication, questions, and answers are working.
+Voting and searching are in progress.

 200 OK was built using Ruby on Rails, React, and Redux, with postgresql for the database.